What We’ll Cover:

 The campaign generated 5,500 UGC videos, 12,000 new followers, and 10.5m video views.

-TikTok presents a massive opportunity for brands to increase their reach on this new platform.
+TikTok presents a massive opportunity for brands to increase their reach.

-However, it’s essential that you work hard to get to know the TikTok “culture” before trying your hand at the #tumbleweedchallenge in an effort to humanize your brand.
+However, it’s essential that you work hard to get to know the TikTok “culture.”

 Many of the larger brands mentioned above have tapped influencers to help them run campaigns.
 This is a smart strategy, though it’s worth pointing out that these ad campaigns and the influencers that promote them can get expensive.

-So, while Kroger and Chipotle have no problem accessing these tools, smaller brands may want to start off with organic strategies to test the waters.
+So, while larger brands have no problem accessing these tools, smaller brands may want to start off with organic strategies to test the TikTok waters.